mrworf/android-distccd/README.md

 ```
 cd android-distccd
 docker build . -t android-distccd
-docker docker run -p 3632:3632 android-distccd
+docker run -p 3632:3632 android-distccd
 ```

 Next step, create a `~/.distcc/hosts` file on the client, this should contain a list of all servers that are running this docker image.
 The simplest format of this file is:

 ```
-10.0.0.1/24
-localhost/6
+10.0.0.1/12
+localhost/4
 ```

-In the above example, we've assigned a maximum of 24 concurrent jobs to 10.0.0.1 and 6 concurrent jobs to localhost (DO NOT USE 127.0.0.1, it will cause problems).
+In the above example, we've assigned a maximum of 12 concurrent jobs to 10.0.0.1 and 4 concurrent jobs to localhost (DO NOT USE 127.0.0.1, it will cause problems).
 You always want a line specifying `localhost/<number of jobs>` or no compilation will take place on the client.

+*NOTE!* Windows and Mac users have to go into docker desktop settings to enable all cores, or they typically only use 2-4 cores on the system.
+This is CRUCIAL to utilize the hosts properly

 Once this is set up, you have one last thing to do.
 Android NDK uses `ninja` which is great, unfortunately there is no easy way to convince it to use more threads than the host has cores.